 Current Criminal SOL

-In Maine, there is no criminal SOL for felonies where the victims are under the age of 16.
-The criminal SOL for misdemeanors of victims under the age of 16 years is:
+In Maine, there is no criminal SOL for felonies and misdemeanors where the victims are under the age of 16.

-SOL for misdemeanors for victims under the age of 16 years, (incest; unlawful sexual contact; sexual abuse of a minor; rape or gross sexual assault, formerly denominated as gross sexual misconduct) are subject to:
+-No SOL for felonies and misdemeanors for victims under the age of 16 for: incest; unlawful sexual contact; sexual abuse of a minor; rape or gross sexual assault, formerly denominated as gross sexual misconduct.

 Maine Law Provides: